2) What will be the Main Use of the Refrigerator?

 Do you really need an ice dispenser?
 How about a chill drawer?
 Do you need separate drawers with adjustable temperature features?

 Many of these additional utilities come with a higher price tag.
-Ultimately, the decision is yours.
+Ultimately, the decision is yours, in deciding how to buy a refrigerator.
 If you end up with an appliance that gives you great satisfaction, refrigerators are such a major part of your quality of life, that it may well be worth the extra expense, particularly since you buy a fridge as a long term expenditure, with the better models from major manufacturers lasting for several years.